Factorization Regret mediates compositional generalization in latent space: Results

 A natural baseline for our setting is a Bayesian observer whose marginal beliefs ($B_{tc}$) are updated independently.
 The likelihood for this \textit{Naive} observer is acquired by marginalizing the joint likelihood (\autoref{fig:JN_comparison}a).
-Semantic Interaction Information quantifies the contribution of Interaction Information to marginal beliefs as the kullback-leibler divergence ($\mathcal{D}_{\mathrm{KL}}$) between $B_{tg}$ acquired through Joint and independent inference:
+Factorization Regret quantifies the contribution of Interaction Information to marginal beliefs as the kullback-leibler divergence ($\mathcal{D}_{\mathrm{KL}}$) between $B_{tg}$ acquired through Joint and Naive Bayesian inference:

 (A formal derivation is provided in \autoref{app:sii_derivation}). \autoref{fig:JN_comparison}b compares the posterior distributions of the Bayesian observers.
 We observe that, for both Joint and Naive Bayes, the average performance (calculated as $\langle 1-[\arg\max_r \bigl(B_{tgr}\bigr)=a^{\star}]\rangle_E$ using Iverson bracket notation) improves with the number of evidences received and declines with the number of interactions.
-However, the relative accuracy attained by joint inference when compared to independent inference grows rapidly with the number of interactions, in accordance with the Semantic Interaction Information.
+However, the relative accuracy attained by joint inference when compared to naive inference grows rapidly with the number of interactions, in accordance with the Factorization Regret.
 In summary, the Cognitive Gridworld demonstrates that even in stationary POMDPs, systematic gaps emerge between nuanced and Naive Bayesian observers, despite both possessing perfect memory.